deeplearning4j/deeplearning4j/deepautoencoder.md

 ### Data compression

 A more general case of image compression is data compression.
-Deep autoencoders are useful for [semantic hashing](https://www.cs.utoronto.ca/~rsalakhu/papers/semantic_final.pdf), for example.
+Deep autoencoders are useful for [semantic hashing](https://www.cs.utoronto.ca/~rsalakhu/papers/semantic_final.pdf), as discussed in this paper by Geoff Hinton.

 ### Topic Modeling & Information Retrieval (IR)